danbz/aesthetic-programming/source/2-VariableGeometry/Readme.md

 - you can also click on the mouse to change the size of the grey ellipse

 ## 2.2 Coordination
 In the last chapter, we briefly talked about x and y coordinates, which is a fundamental concept for positioning and drawing objects with various measurements on a canvas.
 A line of code like `createCanvas(windowWidth,windowHeight)` refers to the action of creating a canvas with the width and height according to your window size.
-Unlike the previous chapter you can set the pixel dimension of a canvas, this approach gives you a flexibility of no fixed size.
+Unlike the previous chapter with the setting of the exact pixel dimension, this approach gives you a flexibility of no fixed canvas size.
 It should be reminded that in mathematics the origin [0,0] is positioned in the middle of a grid paper/screen, but in computing the origin is drawn at the upper left corner (see Figure 1.11 in the previous chapter).

 ## 2.2.1 Exercise in class
 ```javascript